sibilsubramanian/Interview-prep/README.md

 - Non-urgent update → setResults (filtering a large dataset).
 - startTransition lets React prioritize urgent updates and defer the heavy ones.

+# React Interview Preparation – Accenture L9 (Application Developer)

+This document provides a structured set of **React interview questions with sample answers** tailored for **Manager Level 9** interviews at Accenture.
+Focus areas: **React fundamentals, architecture, performance optimization, security, and leadership-level responsibilities.**

+---

+## 1. Core React Concepts

+### Q: What is reconciliation in React, and how does the diffing algorithm work?
+**A:**
+Reconciliation is the process React uses to update the DOM efficiently.
+It compares the Virtual DOM with the previous render using a **diffing algorithm**.
+Instead of re-rendering the entire UI, React only updates nodes that have changed.
+The algorithm assumes:
+- Elements with the same type are updated in place.
+- Keys help React match children in lists to avoid unnecessary re-renders.

+---

+### Q: What is React Fiber architecture?
+**A:**
+Fiber is React’s new reconciliation engine (introduced in React 16).
+It breaks rendering into **units of work** and allows React to pause, prioritize, and resume rendering tasks.
+This enables features like **concurrent mode, Suspense, and better responsiveness** in large applications.

+---

+### Q: When to use `useMemo`, `useCallback`, and `React.memo`?
+**A:**
+- `useMemo`: Memoizes expensive calculations so they don’t re-run on every render.
+- `useCallback`: Memoizes a function reference to avoid re-creating it on every render (useful for child components).
+- `React.memo`: Prevents re-rendering of a functional component if props haven’t changed.
+They are mainly **performance optimizations** to avoid unnecessary renders.

+---

+## 2. State Management

+### Q: Compare Redux vs Context API.
+When should you choose one?
+**A:**
+- **Context API**: Best for small apps or passing global data (theme, auth state).
+Lightweight, but re-renders consumers frequently.
+- **Redux**: Best for **large-scale apps** with complex state logic, middlewares, and debugging needs.
+Redux DevTools and middleware support make it ideal for enterprise apps.
+👉 At scale, I’d choose **Redux Toolkit** as it reduces boilerplate and enforces best practices.

+---

+### Q: How do you handle async actions in Redux?
+**A:**
+- **Redux Thunk**: Middleware for handling async calls inside actions.
+- **Redux Saga**: More scalable, manages complex async workflows using generator functions.
+- **RTK Query**: Built-in data fetching & caching in Redux Toolkit, reduces boilerplate.
+👉 I prefer **RTK Query** for modern apps as it simplifies API management.

+---

+## 3. Performance Optimization

+### Q: How do you optimize rendering of large lists?
+**A:**
+Use **windowing/virtualization** libraries like `react-window` or `react-virtualized`.
+Instead of rendering all items, only the visible portion of the list is rendered.
+This reduces DOM nodes drastically and improves performance.

+---

+### Q: How do you troubleshoot a React app that became slow in production?
+**A:**
+1. Use **React Profiler** to detect slow components.
+2. Check unnecessary re-renders (missing `useMemo`, `React.memo`).
+3. Audit API calls (debouncing, caching with React Query).
+4. Use **code splitting** for large bundles.
+5. Run Lighthouse/Chrome DevTools for bottlenecks (e.g., blocking scripts).
+👉 In production, I’d also use **Sentry/Datadog** to monitor performance regressions.

+---

+## 4. Architecture & Design

+### Q: How would you design a scalable React project?
+**A:**
+- Use **Atomic Design** principles (atoms → molecules → organisms → pages).
+- Implement **feature-based folder structure** instead of monolithic components.
+- Use **Redux Toolkit / React Query** for state management.
+- Enforce standards with **ESLint, Prettier, TypeScript**.
+- Implement CI/CD with unit tests and integration tests.
+👉 This ensures maintainability and scalability for enterprise projects.

+---

+### Q: How do you handle micro-frontends in React?
+**A:**
+- Split app into independently deployable modules (e.g., Module Federation in Webpack).
+- Each team owns its micro-frontend (auth, dashboard, payments).
+- Use **shared design systems** for consistency.
+- Ensure **independent deployments** but maintain **integration contracts**.
+👉 This enables parallel development and scalability in large organizations.

+---

+## 5. Security

+### Q: How do you prevent XSS in React?
+**A:**
+- By default, React escapes values to prevent injection.
+- Avoid using `dangerouslySetInnerHTML`.
+If needed, sanitize input using libraries like `DOMPurify`.
+- Use security headers (Content Security Policy).
+👉 Ensure backend also validates/sanitizes inputs.

+---

+### Q: How do you handle authentication & authorization in React?
+**A:**
+- Use **JWT** or **OAuth 2.0** for authentication.
+- Store tokens securely (HTTP-only cookies preferred).
+- Implement **role-based access control (RBAC)** in routes.
+- Protect sensitive routes with **private route wrappers**.

+---

+## 6. Advanced Topics

+### Q: What is Suspense in React?
+**A:**
+Suspense allows React to **pause rendering** while waiting for data or resources.
+Example: Show a fallback (spinner) while data is loading.
+Future use cases include **data fetching (with React Query / Relay)**.
+👉 It improves user experience by making loading states predictable.

+---

+### Q: What are Error Boundaries?
+**A:**
+- Special React components that catch JavaScript errors in children.
+- Prevent the entire app from crashing.
+- Implemented using `componentDidCatch` and `getDerivedStateFromError`.
+👉 Example: Show a fallback UI if a widget fails to load.

+---

+## 7. Leadership & Managerial Focus

+### Q: How do you ensure code quality in a React team?
+**A:**
+- Define **coding standards** (ESLint, Prettier).
+- Implement **PR reviews and pair programming**.
+- Use **Storybook** for reusable UI components.
+- Automate testing (Jest, React Testing Library, Cypress).
+- Monitor production apps with Sentry/Datadog.

+---

+### Q: Tell me about a time you mentored junior developers in React.
+**A:**
+- Conducted knowledge-sharing sessions on React hooks & Redux.
+- Reviewed code to ensure best practices.
+- Introduced **pair programming** to improve onboarding.
+- Helped juniors debug performance issues by using React Profiler.
+👉 Result: Faster onboarding, fewer bugs, higher team productivity.

+---

+## 8. Quick Reference – Key Tools & Libraries
+- **State Management:** Redux Toolkit, Context API, React Query, SWR
+- **Performance:** React Profiler, react-window, memoization hooks
+- **Styling:** CSS Modules, Styled Components, Tailwind CSS
+- **Security:** Helmet, DOMPurify, JWT handling best practices
+- **Monitoring:** Lighthouse, Sentry, LogRocket, Datadog

+---

+✅ **Tip for Accenture L9 Interviews:**
+Don’t just answer **what** or **how** — also explain **why** (trade-offs, scalability, maintainability).
+They expect a **leader mindset**: balancing technical depth with team and product impact.